monix/monix.io/_tut/docs/2x/eval/callback.md

     System.err.println(ex)
 }

-// We need an exception reporter, but we can just a Scheduler import monix.execution.Scheduler.Implicits.global
+// We need an exception reporter, but we can just use a Scheduler import monix.execution.Scheduler.Implicits.global

 val safeCallback1 = Callback.safe(callback)